Dewalt-arch/pimpmykali/README.md

 - sudo ./pimpmykali.sh

 # Revision 0.5i
-   - virtualbox-guest-addditions-iso added to fix_upgrade
+   - virtualbox-guest-addditions-iso  added to check_vm as a part of fix_upgrade
-   - VBoxLinuxAdditions.Run executed added as a part of fix_upgrade
+   - VBoxLinuxAdditions.Run executed  added to check_vm as a part of fix_upgrade
-   - '/sbin/rcvboxadd quicksetup all' added as a part of fix_upgrade
+   - '/sbin/rcvboxadd quicksetup all' added to check_vm as a part of fix_upgrade

 # Revision 0.5h
    - minor code cleanup